 - a.
 Respondents should select appropriate assessment tools to use.
-All assessment tools must be approved by CSCR prior to implementation and must be applied in a consistent and equitable manner. - b.
-Respondents must describe how they will provide assessment services to career seekers with different levels of work history and educational backgrounds and how assessment tools will be used to add value to the services provided to each career seeker. - c.
-Initial assessment of skill levels (including literacy, numeracy, and English language proficiency), aptitudes, abilities (including skills gaps), and support service needs must be incorporated throughout all case management.
-Describe how this will be completed, and the tools to be utilized, from the initial stages to the end of successful case management (i.e. career seeker no longer receiving any services and/or having completed federal follow-ups). - d.
-Assessments are also offered to employers for their hiring needs as well as for training for current employees.
-Respondents must describe how they plan to coordinate with the Business & Employer Solutions team to educate employers on the available assessment tools, recommend assessment tools based on the needs of the employer to validate necessary skills/abilities.
+All assessment tools must be approved by CSCR prior to implementation and must be applied in a consistent and equitable manner.
+Proposals should describe: - Process to provide assessment services to career seekers with different levels of work history and educational backgrounds and how assessment tools will be used to add value to the services provided to each career seeker. - Plans to assess skill levels (including literacy, numeracy, and English language proficiency), aptitudes, abilities (including skills gaps), and support service needs throughout the case management process.
+Describe how this will be completed and the tools to be utilized. - Plan to coordinate with the Business & Employer Solutions team to educate employers on the available assessment tools, recommend assessment tools based on the needs of the employer to validate skills/abilities.
 Additionally, the Respondent will need to describe the coordination to provide assessments to an employer's incumbent staff.